Carmelite Sisters of Charity

 Their mission includes education of youth and care of the sick and aged.

-This religious institute was founded in Vic, Catalonia, in 1826, by Joaquina Vedruna de Mas.
+This religious institute was founded in Vic, Catalonia, on February 26, 1826, by Joaquina Vedruna de Mas.

 The sisters have houses in Europe, America, Asia and Africa.
 The Generalate of the Congregation can be found in Rome, Italy.

-On 31 December 2008 there are 2012 sisters in 280 communities.
+As of 31 December 2008, there are 2012 sisters in 280 communities.